 Staying in the park's backcountry for 8 or more nights?
 That's great!
 Pukaskwa offers an annual backcountry camping pass that will save you money!
 The annual pass costs \$68.70 per person and is available for purchase at the park only.
 Want to take advantage of these savings?
-Call (807-229-0801) or email (ontpukaskwa@pc.gc.ca) us to purchase your annual backcountry camping pass prior to making your reservation.
+Call (807-229-0801) or email (pc. pukaskwaont.pc@canada.ca) us to purchase your annual backcountry camping pass prior to making your reservation.